PapaRascal2020/sidekick/README.md

 ### Installation Guide
-The easiest way to install the package in your laravel app is to run the following command from within your projects directory:
+The easiest way to install the package in your laravel app is to run the following command from within your project directory:
 ```bash
     composer require paparascaldev/sidekick
 ```